-The variable intergenerational transfer of ethnic medicine knowledge is operationally defined as the extent to which ethnic medicine knowledge of tribespeople were transferred (distributed among elderly, middle aged and young age categories) and the extent to which they are ready to transfer inside the tribal community.
+The variable intergenerational transfer of ethnic medicine knowledge is operationally defined as the extent to which ethnic medicine knowledge of tribespeople was transferred (distributed among elderly, middle-aged, and young age categories) and the extent to which they are ready to transfer inside the tribal community.

-To measure the Extent of the knowledge which already transferred inside and among the tribal communities, a survey was conducted among the tribespeople to document their ethnobotanical knowledge.
+To measure the extent of the knowledge which already transferred inside and among the tribal communities, a survey was conducted among the tribespeople to document their ethnobotanical knowledge.
 The respondents were asked about the medicinal plant uses they knew to cure various ailments.
 The knowledge of 30 ailments was documented.
-The survey form is included in Appendix -I.

-The sample was selected so that a fair proportion of respondents were included from among each age category (Young age, middle age and old age).

-The young category in this study is operationally defined as the tribal respondents having age below 40 years of age.
+The sample was selected so that a fair proportion of respondents were included from among each age category (Young age, middle age, and old age).
+The young category in this study is operationally defined as the tribal respondents less than 40 years of age.
 The middle-aged category is operationally defined as the tribal respondents with an age range of 40 to 60 years (including both).
 The elderly category in this study is operationally defined as the tribal respondents of age above 60 years.
-The distribution of tribal respondents of the study according to their age is shown in table-1
+The distribution of tribal respondents of the study according to their age is shown in Table1